 While preparing a lecture for the PhD students at the Norwegian Academy of Music, I came across some of the sound files I created for my MA thesis on salience in (musical) sound perception.
-While the content of that thesis is now mostly interesting as a historic document, I had a good time listening to the sound examples again.
+While the content of that thesis is now most interesting as a historical document, I had a good time listening to the sound examples again.
 There are three things, in particular, that I still find interesting:

 1. Duration of sound

-How short sound excerpts are musically meaningful?
+How are short sound excerpts musically meaningful?
 Try, for example, these cuts from the opening of Eric Clapton’s “Tears in Heaven”:

 When asking people (mainly student groups), my experience is that some people actually manage to recognise the tune after only listening to the first fragment (134 ms), and a lot of people manage to recognise it after the second fragment (380 ms).
 This I find quite remarkable, considering how little (sonic) information is actually there.
 It is a great example of the fantastic capabilities of our auditory system.

 Another thing I tested in the thesis was how timbre influences our perception of sound.
 To test this, I created a set of examples of how a different number of sinusoidal components of a saxophone tone (played by [Sony Rollins](http://en.wikipedia.org/wiki/Sonny_Rollins)) influence the perceived timbral quality:

 It is first with 60 sinusoidal components present that we really get to hear all the sound’s timbral features properly.
 Yet, the tonal content (the pitch) is preserved with only a few sinusoidal components.

 While the above example focused on reducing (timbral) space, I also tested the reduction of sound in the temporal space.
 There has been a lot of research on sound thumbnails since the time I did my experiments.
 I still find the idea of creating really short sonic summaries of longer musical examples fascinating.
 Here are my tests of creating different types of thumbnails of Ravel’s Bolero: